lsun11/AGNdisk_data_analysis/Data_Analysis_Code/README.md

 &nbsp; &nbsp; &nbsp; 1). figlet https://linuxhint.com/figlet-command-linux/

+<font size="2">(note: some version of the figlet may not have the font in the screenshot above, you can simply switch it to another font in `update.sh` or just leave it blank)</font>

 &nbsp; &nbsp; &nbsp; 2). colorama https://pypi.org/project/colorama/

 2. Download the code in the location directory.
-First you can run a (relatively) quick tests by hitting ./update_test.sh in the /Command directory.
+First you can run a (relatively) quick tests by hitting `./update_test.sh` in the `/Command` directory.
 This tests plots a very short period of all types of data and it takes about 20 mintues.
 For full run some data requries reading huge amount of data and could take hours or even days to finish.

 &nbsp; &nbsp;  &nbsp;  &nbsp; **Note**: It's recommended to rename the plotting and checkpoint directories in parameter.py before running the test: